avosalmon/ryutahamasaki.com/README.md

-# The source code of https://avosalmon.dev
+# The source code of https://ryutahamasaki.com
-This repo contains the source code of my Laravel powered blog at https://avosalmon.dev (Coming Soon).
+This repo contains the source code of my Laravel powered blog at https://ryutahamasaki.com.

 ## Roadmap
 - [x] Setup local environment with Docker